Abductive forgetting: Necessary and sufficient conditions

-A set of explanations $S$ satisfying the conjunctive condition is completely defined by the explanation $E \explain m$ with a single manifestation.
+A set of explanations $S$ satisfying the conjunctive condition is completely defined by its explanations with a single manifestation.
 The others are derived by the rule that $E \explain M$ is in $S$ if and only if $E \explain m$ is in $m$ for all $m \in M$.

 While the conjunctive condition is necessary to $S$ being supported by a formula, it is not sufficient.
 An additional condition is required.

 \begin{definition}[Overreaching monotony condition] A set of explanations $S = \{E \explain M\}$ satisfies {\em overreaching monotony} if $E \explain m \in S$ and $E'' \explain m' \in S$ imply $E' \explain m \in S$ when $E \subseteq E' \subseteq E''$.